ElectricKit vs eControl

 The ElectricKit Classic Control Panel is simple and easy-to-use.
 There are physical dials for the hotplates, and a temperature display for the top oven.
 The other ovens have their own physical temperature dials.

 The hotplate controls are numbered, which correspond to relative temperatures.
-For example, Number 4 is approx simmering.
+For example, Number 4 is traditional aga cooker simmering temperatures.

 For 4 oven models the hotcupboard is controlled via a numbered dial with corresponding temperatures, similar to the hotplate controls.